Frequently Asked Questions (FAQ's)

 What is a credit recovery course?

-Courses in this program are designed for students with home school approval who, during the preceding two school years, have been unsuccessful in one or two subjects.
-Students must retake the same course – grade and level as previously taken.
+Courses in this program are designed for students with home school approval who, during the preceding two school years, have been unsuccessful in a course and would want to recover the credit.
+Students must retake the same course if they are recovering their credit– same grade and level as previously taken.
 For students in grades 9 or 10, only the higher mark will show on the student transcript.
 For students in grades 11 or 12, all attempts will show on the student transcript.

-Co-op placement information MUST be submitted via our online form.
+Co-op placement information MUST be submitted via our online form provided in the registration email.
 Any other paperwork may be emailed to DCEInfo@ddsb.ca .
 Alternately, forms may be dropped off at our Oshawa location – 120 Centre St. S, Oshawa, ON.
 Often schools can scan and email forms for summer school students.

 Deadlines